 Definitely!
 Students may need to fundraise to cover travel and lodging costs for TED-Ed Weekend attendees.
 (The all-day event itself is free to attend, and lunch is provided.)
 We encourage you to reach out to your principal or school board for advice on funding student opportunities such as TED-Ed Weekends.
 In addition, DonorsChoose can be a good way to gather fundraising dollars for student enrichment opportunities.

 Wonderful!
-How do I apply?
+How do I apply to attend the event?